flyover/spriter.js/README.md

 pose.update(dt); // accumulate time
 pose.strike(); // process time slice
 ```
-Refer to the demo for how to draw images, play sounds and respond to events.
+Refer to the demo for how to blend animations, draw images, play sounds and respond to events, access tags and variables, etc.